PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 Once you're all set up, this is how we run our accounting process each month:

 1. Around the 20th of the month, we receive a monthly financial report from Fondo with a bit of explanatory blurb.
 Typically this will include a few questions about where to categorize certain transactions - answer these asap.
-2. We read the report really carefully.
+2. We read the report carefully.
 Is there anything that doesn't make sense?
 You should be able to explain every big change you see from the previous month.
-If you can't, log into QuickBooks and look at your [Sales](https://app.qbo.intuit.com/app/sales) or [Expenses](https://app.qbo.intuit.com/app/expenses) tab.
+If you can't, log into QuickBooks and look at your [Sales](https://app.qbo.intuit.com/app/sales) or [Expenses](https://app.qbo.intuit.com/app/expenses) tabs.
 3. If there are any changes needed, ask Fondo to make them - we usually have at least a couple each month.
 4. Compare how you did against your budget - we'll get to this later.
 5. Share the report with your _entire_ team, and include a bit of commentary.
 This is a great habit to get into, as it gives transparency and encourages people to ask questions, which keep you honest!